jaredpalmer/formik/README.md

 ##### `status?: any`

-A top-level status object that you can use to represent form state that can't otherwised be expressed/stored with other methods.
+A top-level status object that you can use to represent form state that can't otherwise be expressed/stored with other methods.
 This is useful for capturing and passing through API responses to your inner component.

 `status` should only be modifed by calling